AMWA BCP-008-02: NMOS Sender Status

 has elapsed and the Sender isn’t being deactivated, all domain specific statuses MUST delay the transition to a more healthy state by the configuredstatusReportingDelay

 value and MUST only make the transition if the healthier state is maintained for the duration.
-All domain specific statuses MUST make a transition to a less healthy state as soon as possible.
+All domain specific statuses MUST make a transition to a less healthy state without delay.

 Sender overall status